Background pattern

 Introduction

-Label: information for the user
+Leaflet: information for the user

-Levonorgestrel Sandoz 1.5 mg tablet EFG
+Levonorgestrel Sandoz 1.5 mg EFG tablet

-• Keep this label, as you may need to read it again.
+• Keep this leaflet, as you may need to read it again.

 • If you have any doubts, consult your doctor or pharmacist.

-• This medication has been prescribedonlyto you, and you should not give it to other people even if they have the same symptomsas you,as it may harm them.
+• This medicine has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience adverse effects, consult your doctor or pharmacist even if they do not appear in this label.
+• If you experience side effects, consult your doctor or pharmacist, even if they are side effects not listed in this leaflet.
 See section 4.

 1. What is Levonorgestrel Sandoz and what is it used for

-Levonorgestrel Sandoz is an emergency contraceptive that can be used within 72 hours (3 days) after having unprotected sex or if your regular contraceptive method has failed.
+Levonorgestrel Sandoz is an emergency contraceptive that can be used within 72 hours (3 days) after unprotected sex or if your regular contraceptive method has failed.

 When should emergency contraception be used?

-• the contraceptive method was not used correctly, for example, the condom broke, slipped off, or was used incorrectly, if the vaginal diaphragm or cervical cap changed position, was perforated, broke, or was removed too early, or in the case of failure of withdrawal during coitus interruptus (i.e., semen was ejaculated into the vagina or external genitalia).
+• the contraceptive method was not used correctly, for example, the condom broke, slipped, or was used incorrectly, if the vaginal ring or diaphragm changed position, was punctured, broken, or removed too early, or in the case of failed interruption during coitus interruptus(e.g., sperm was ejaculated into the vagina or external genitals).

-It is believed that Levonorgestrel Sandoz acts:
+It is believed that Levonorgestrel Sandoz works by:

 • preventing the ovaries from releasing an egg,